Terms & Conditions

 Our role in any transaction is that of legal adviser and it is not part of our function to give advice on the merits of any transaction in investments.
 No communication from us is intended or should be construed as investment advice or an invitation or inducement to you or to anyone else to engage in investment activity.

-Under the terms of the Data Protection Act 1998, you are entitled to know how personal information which we hold about you may be used, and exercise certain options over that use.
+Under the terms of the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council, and the Data Protection Act 2018, you are entitled to know how personal information which we hold about you may be used, and to exercise certain options over that use.
 We will only use the information for the purposes of providing legal services, to improve our marketing and internal management and administration.
 As part of our instructions from you it may be necessary to release certain information on a strictly confidential basis to other advisers such as accountants and counsel.
-Our data controller for the purposes of the DPA 1998 is David Byrne and you are asked to contact him/her if you do not wish to receive any invitations or if you do not wish us to release your personal details to other advisers.
+Further information about your rights with regard to your personal information can be found on our website: www.byrneandpartners.com/privacy-policy or you may ask us to send you further information.
+Our data controller for the purposes of the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council and the person in this firm who is responsible for Data Protection is Michael Potts and you are asked to contact him if you do not wish to receive any invitations or if you do not wish us to release your personal details to other advisers.

 These Terms of Business and the services we provide to you, are governed by, and interpreted and construed in accordance with English Law and you agree to submit irrevocably to the jurisdiction of the English Courts in the event of any dispute arising from the services we provide to you.